JayJamieson/multi-tenant-sql/README.md

 # multi-tenant-sql

 SQL starters for building multi tenant applications with MySQL, PostgreSQL and SQLite.
+The

 ## How to use this